Coroner

 We understand how difficult it can be when someone close to us dies.
 The feelings of shock, sadness, loss and bewilderment can be very strong.
 It is also a time when there are many things to be done, just when we may feel least able to do them.

-The Coroner’s Office will do all they can to assist you during this time.
+The Coroner’s Office will do all they can to help you during this time.

 The Bereavement Advice Centre supports and advises people on what they need to do after a death.